 We offer you smarter technology that allows more control for you with enhanced products and services with more flexibility.
 They are designed to give YOU, our members, an even stronger foundation for your financial well-being and simplify the way you bank.
 Thank you for your patience through the enhancement.
 We appreciate your membership.

 Service One Credit Union provides the people in the Bowling Green, Glasgow, and South Central Kentucky, areas with competitive interest rates and quality savings and loan products.
-The institution also focuses heavily on community outreach, including financial literacy programs for young children and adults.
+We also focus heavily on community outreach, including financial literacy programs for young children and adults.
 And Service One Credit Union sponsors grants and scholarships that help local teachers and students achieve their educational goals.
-For its dedication to members, students, and residents in its service area, Service One Credit Union has earned our Editor’s Choice™ Award for Community Commitment.
-Click here to read the article!
+For its dedication to members, students, and residents in its service area, Service One Credit Union has earned the Editor’s Choice™ Award for Community Commitment.
+Click here for the article!

 Designed to Fit Your Needs